 For distributed agile teams, it may make sense to have the agile coach or ScrumMaster serve as the primary mentor and set up an onboarding kanban board for the new team member (as shown in Figure 1).
 Then the primary mentor can coordinate with the new team member through updating this board, connecting with expert mentors to help them through the steps and be able to signal when they need help.

 Usually, the expert mentors can be identified by specific time-based milestones.
 The first day on the job usually involves the typical new employee paperwork and getting them “wired” into the various communication systems and tools.
-Using the onboarding kanban, the new team member can quickly indicate what steps they are working on on their own and which they have completed.
+Using the onboarding kanban, the new team member can quickly indicate what steps they are working on their own and which they have completed.
 It also helps if the new team member is given contacts from the primary mentor for other expert mentors (usually the HR and operations teams) as needed.

 The first one to two weeks is then getting oriented to the work of their new team and the team itself.
 In this phase, the new team member is learning how the distributed agile team plans, communicates, coordinates and reviews the work products as well as the process.
 If the team is following a two-week iteration cycle, a new team member can observe the entire cycle quickly.
 I've found a check-in call with the primary mentor every one to two days also helps answer questions that pop up from this observation period.

 Also, the new team member has the task on their onboarding backlog to set up one-to-one meetings with their team members.
-Through these chats, they get to know the skills and background of their different team members.
+Through these chats, they get to know the skills and backgrounds of their different team members.
 Some embrace this, and others might need some “starter questions” to get the conversation going—but everyone on the team finds this time valuable.
 I discovered that experienced team members find this valuable to think of other areas where the new team member can contribute.

 The next month is then getting them involved in the work of the team.
 This usually means that the new team member is given some options on good places to start for an upcoming iteration.
 These “starting points” may vary by team.
 Some teams prefer new team members to start with bugs to get comfortable with the code base.
 Other teams prefer the team member to start with a small user story so they feel they are directly contributing to the code base.